 - To evaluate the qualifications of students seeking admission to 4000 level (upper level) or 5000 level (graduate) applied study; to approve or deny such applications

-- To evaluate the preparedness of all junior and senior recitals; to authorize the presentation of such recitals as scheduled
+- To evaluate the preparedness of all junior, senior, and graduate recitals; to authorize the presentation of such recitals as scheduled.

 - To consider applications for primary applied credit by students who have completed secondary applied study (with Semester End Jury): to determine how much credit, if any, will be awarded.

 DIVISION JURY MEMBERSHIP